UAF Music Student Handbook

 No smoking is permitted on the UAF campus, which includes the Fine Arts Complex.

 The Fine Arts Complex is wired for high-speed Wifi connectivity.
+Students may access the Wifi by connecting to "UAlaska" and entering their UAF username and password.

 Practice rooms are available only for UAF students enrolled in: